l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

 3. **Always validate** that new code fits into the correct layer
 4. **Refuse to proceed** if asked to use forbidden tools without explicit user override
 5. **Suggest corrections** when users request actions that violate these rules
+6. **Avoid overengineering** by implementing only necessary components in business logic that provide real value

 ### Error Response Template
 When users request actions that violate these rules, respond with: